ROUND DANCING — CHOREOGRAPHED BALLROOM

 fwd, fwd, fwd, -; fwd, fwd, fwd, -;

 Progressive Walks are done on two tracks and Kiki Walks are done on one, as though you are walking on a rail.
-Actually, Progressive Walks may be done backwards: bk, bk, bk, -; although that language seems a little strange.
+Actually, Progressive Walks may be done backwards: bk, bk, bk, -; "progressing" to reverse.

 In the Shibatas' Best Of My Love, Part A begins with an open hip twist to fan;; overturned alemana to shadow with both facing line;; back break; and kiki walks 6 to line;; left hand underarm turn to a left-hand star (man facing reverse and wall, woman facing line and center); to three open shoulder to shoulders;;;